Meet Tara M., BFIT Class of 2011

 Tara currently works for GE Aviation as a Machine Maintenance Supervisor, managing a staff of more than twenty electricians, carpenters, plumbers, control repair technicians, and mechanics.
 Tara is the first woman to be hired in this role in the site’s 110-year history.

 Tara first enrolled in a large 4-year university where most of her classes were held in large lecture halls with little to no hands-on learning.
 The lack of attention and practical application of skills was what made Tara decide to drop out in her first year.
 Eight years went by before she decided to try again and earn her college degree.
 She’d always been interested in buildings and architecture.
 “From a young age, I loved to see how an empty space becomes a finished building.”

 A web search led her to Benjamin Franklin Institute of Technology (BFIT).
 After touring the college and meeting with the admissions team, Tara knew that it was the right place for her.
 “I liked the small size and the fact that the college was located in the heart of Boston.”

 Tara enrolled in the Building Technology and Design Department and quickly discovered what makes BFIT’s approach to higher education unique.
 “For me, being able to use my hands and apply what we learned in lecture immediately was enormously helpful.
 The professors really cared about the work that we did.
 They were always around to help.
-Because the college is small, they have the resources to help you.
 Everybody knows you by name.
 That support helped me become a better student and stay on track.”

 “I got my job with GE Aviation because of my technical background in architecture,” Tara says.
 She credits BFIT with giving her the technical knowledge and with teaching her the 21st century communication skills necessary to be successful in her leadership role in management.

-Please take a few minutes to watch the program video for the college’s Building Technology & Design program to learn more and to hear from Tara directly.
+Watch the program video for the college’s Building Technology & Design program to hear from Tara directly.